Jam Camp on the Island

 Jam Camp Registration Fee

 All folks participating in Jam Camp who are aged 4 and up will pay a sliding scale registration fee of $200 to $500 CAD per person.
+In addition, each family is required to pay a $50.00 camping fee.

 Additional Fees